 LG Televisions are the Future

 I’m a geek.
 Scratch that.
 I’m an UBER geek.
 In fact, I think the television is the single greatest technological advancement in recent history.
 Without it, how would I watch movies or play video games?
 That’s why I was pumped out seeing the new LG Televisions.
-I wasn’t disappointed in there epicness.
+I wasn’t disappointed in their epicness.
 They are truly astounding.
 Before I get into all the glorious awesomeness that is LG televisions with OLED technology, I’d like to show you the evolution of televisions.

 I’ve actually been able to see the evolution of television first hand.
 My great grandmother had an old school television from the 60s.
 My grandmother had a big tube television.
 Like we all used to have.
 I had a flat panel that was actually hot to the touch.
 Currently I have a full HD television, and it’s great.
 BUT… it’s nothing compared to the new LG televisions that are coming out.
 Without further ado, let’s talk tech.
 Because that’s the fun part!